patrickbucher/learning-clojure/getting-clojure.md

 The arguments one to four (i.e. `[1 2 3 4]`) are ignored.

-If only a single argument is needed, it can be referred by `%` instead of `%1`:
+If only a single argument is needed, it can be referred to by `%` instead of `%1`:

     > (apply #(* 2 %) [123])
     246